Steven Woloshen: Work

-Woloshen is heavily inspired by music, particularly jazz, and has made numerous short abstract works in which the images are created in synchronization to a music track.
-While most of his films are exuberantly colored, Me Me Ma Ma (2000) is done in spare black and white.
+Woloshen's work is heavily inspired by music, particularly jazz, and with numerous short abstract works in which the images are created in synchronization to a music track.
+Woloshen's film Me Me Ma Ma (2000) is done in spare black and white.
 White scratches resembling rubbings, chalk drawings or electronic static jitter across a black background, matched to the driving beat of a techno music piece.
 Bru Ha Ha!
 (2002) takes a piece by Erik Satie and translates it into abstract imagery.
-The deep, masculine sound of a tuba appears in blocky shapes of colour, contrasted with delicate white squiggles corresponding to a woman singing.
-The tuba and voice play off each other as if in conversation, male and female.
+The deeper sound of a tuba appears in blocky shapes of colour, contrasted with fine white squiggles corresponding to a woman singing.
 Dave Brubeck’s jazz classic “Take Five” is the inspiration for Cameras Take Five (2002), in which fluid lines represent the saxophone voice, moving over top of color fields of electric blue and green interspersed with playful shapes and doodles.
-These are vibrant, light-hearted works, which capture the spirit and energy of the music.

-As in jazz, improvisation and chance are important aspects of Woloshen’s work.
+Woloshen cites jazz-like elements of improvisation and chance as important to his work.
 Because his films are self-funded and the tools of his craft (film leader, markers, inks, brushes and craft knives) are readily available, he can seize on an inspiration and act on it immediately.
 He writes: “I think spontaneous urges and desires are the best part of handmade film making.”
-Woloshen even constructed a portable scratch box so that he could do scratch animation during breaks on his job as a driver in the feature film industry.
+Woloshen often uses a constructed portable scratch box so that he could do scratch animation during breaks on his job as a driver in the feature film industry.